ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    2. Uncheck **Use default** and check **Sensitive**
    3. Click on **Save**.
 4. Set `step1_create_services` to **true** by clicking the action menu, uncheck **Use default**, choose **true** from the dropdown and click on **Save**.
 Change the other variables based on your requirement.
+5. Set `ssh_keyname` to the name of your VPC SSH Key.
+  > Note: When provisioning virtual server instances, an SSH key will be injected into the instances so that you can later connect to the servers.

+    1. If you don't have an SSH key on your local machine, refer to [these instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.
+By default, the private key is found at `$HOME/.ssh/id_rsa`.
+    1. Add the SSH key in the **VPC console** under **Compute / SSH keys**.

+6. Set any additional values you would like to override, most popular ones are `region`, `resource_group_name`.
-5. Scroll to the top of the page and click **Generate plan**.
+7. Scroll to the top of the page and click **Generate plan**.
 This is same as `terraform plan` command.
-6. Click on **View log** to see the details.
+8. Click on **View log** to see the details.
-7. On the workspace page, click on **Apply plan** and check the logs to see the status of the services provisioned.
+9. On the workspace page, click on **Apply plan** and check the logs to see the status of the services provisioned.

-You should see the cloud services required for this tutorial provisioned in the resource group you mentioned.
-All the services and the data are encrypted with {{site.data.keyword.keymanagementservicefull_notm}}.
+Navigate to https://{DomainName}/resources where you can filter by the `basename` used to create the resources, i.e. **vpc-scaling** and you will see the cloud services required for this tutorial provisioned in the resource group you sepcified.
+All the data stored with these services are encrypted with key generated and stored in {{site.data.keyword.keymanagementservicefull_notm}}.

 ## Set up a multizone Virtual Private Cloud